cdl-geneseo/geneseo-dictionary/N/Nonpology.md

 # Nonpology

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Nonpology

 Created by  Unknown User (lav4), last modified by  Unknown User (ajm3) on Nov 15, 2010

 noun: not a real apology, a sarcastic/insincere apology.
 Obsolete Fall 2010.
 A. Moak.
 N-R.